Minimal dataset size

 Retraining can be done using out-of-the-box ML packages such as Invoices, Receipts, Purchase Orders, Utility Bills, Invoices India, Invoices Australia etc., basically, any other data extraction ML Package except for DocumentUnderstanding.
 Training using one of these packages has one additional input: a base model.
 We refer to this as retraining because you are not starting from scratch but from a base model.
 This approach uses a technique called Transfer Learning where the model takes advantage of the information encoded in another model, the preexisting one.
 The model retains some of the out-of-the-box knowledge, but it learns from the new data too.
 However, as your training dataset size increases, the pretrained base model matters less and less.
 It is mainly relevant for small to medium size training datasets (up to 500-800 pages).

-In the Choose package field, select the package you created based on the DocumentUnderstanding ML Package.
+- In the Choose package field, select the package you created based on an out-of-the-box ML package.

 auto_retrainingwhich allows you to complete the Auto-retraining Loop; if the variable is set to True, then the input dataset needs to be the export folder associated with the labeling session where the data is tagged; if the variable remains set to False, then the input dataset needs to correspond to the following dataset format.